ISA-tools/mzml2isa/README.md

 In very early stages at the moment.
 Come back later for a proper working version :)

-mzML.py contains the class  for mzML meta extraction.
-ISA_tab.py contains the class for ISA-tab file creation obo_parse.py and  pymzml_obo_parse.py are parsers I have modified from a blog[1] and the python package pymzml psi-ms.obo contains all the onotology terms used
+* mzML.py contains the class  for mzML meta extraction.
+* ISA_tab.py contains the class for ISA-tab file creation.
+* obo_parse.py and  pymzml_obo_parse.py are parsers I have modified from a blog[1] and the python package pymzml.
+* psi-ms.obo contains all the onotology terms used

 ## Meta extraction